W34K3D/W34K3D/Python Documentation.md

 "-5"
 ```
 **Integers** are a whole numbers without a decimal point.
-They can be positive, negative or zero.
+&nbsp; They can be positive, negative or zero.

 ```py
 # This are integers